 Purple prairie-clover is a native prairie plant that produces a distinctive wreath of purple flowers around the base of a spike.
-Beloved by pollinators, they will bloom starting in early to mid-summer and continue for four to six weeks.
+Beloved by pollinators, it will bloom starting in early to mid summer and continue for four to six weeks.

 This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Size range Large plant (more than 24 inches)

 - Light exposure Full sun (6 hrs direct light daily)